 “We all have a tremendous energy within us more powerful than an atomic bomb which is a fantastic resource to achieve the highest goal of enlightenment.”

 I have practised all four of these spiritual paths and can testify that they are extremely beneficial and meaningful and I do teach these forms of meditation and encourage people to engage with them to the best of their ability.
 Each one contains its own wisdom and has its own positive effects on my life.
-After many years of practising these spiritual paths I stumbled upon the secret teachings of Tibetan Dzogchen in books literally hidden at the back of the library at the Tibetan Buddhist centre where I lived.
-Dzogchen which is sometimes referred to as the highest path of Tibetan Buddhism contains all the above gradual paths but it also contains a radical meditation on the non dual or instantaneous path to enlightenment.
+After many years of practising these spiritual paths I stumbled upon the secret teachings of Tibetan Mahamudra in books literally hidden at the back of the library at the Tibetan Buddhist centre where I lived.
+Dzogchen which is sometimes referred to as the highest path of Tibetan Buddhism contains all the above gradual paths but it also contains a radical meditation on the non dual or direct path to enlightenment.